Make believe: Influencing factors

 Pretend play is universal, in that it appears in many or all cultures.
 However, some cultures tend to disapprove it and believe that it is a form of communication with spirits or devils.
 These different views tend to impact the amount of time dedicated to pretend play and the themes that children interact with.
 Yet, although many cultures discourage pretend play, its unavoidable emergence indicates that it develops from internal cognitive abilities rather than from the external environment or observed learning.

 Adult intervention

 Gender roles

-Sex-typed play is generally established between the ages of 4 to 9 years.
-During this age, girls often take domestic and realistic roles, while, boys often lean more towards fantastical and physically active roles.
+Sex-typed play is generally established between the ages of 4 and 9 years.
+During this age, girls often take domestic and realistic roles, while boys often lean more towards fantastical and physically active roles.
 The degree to which these roles are expressed has been linked to the attitudes of the parents.
 Children of parents who encourage sex roles and disapprove cross-sex references show more instances of sex-typed play.
 Although the parents' attitudes are the most influential, other adult role models such as teachers and family members can also reinforce gender play.